-Right To Play’s Promoting Life-skills in Aboriginal Youth (PLAY) program partners with Indigenous communities and urban organizations to train locally-hired Community Mentors to deliver weekly play-based programs that promote healthy living, healthy relationships, education and employability life-skills.
+Right To Play’s Promoting Life-skills in Aboriginal Youth (PLAY) program partners with Indigenous communities and organizations to train locally-hired Community Mentors to deliver weekly play-based programs that promote healthy living, healthy relationships, education and employability life-skills.
 Community Mentors are trained and supported by Right To Play staff as they develop programs that are responsive to the individual needs of their community.
 Since 2010, the PLAY program has expanded from working with two partners to more than 85 across Ontario, Manitoba, Alberta, and British Columbia, reaching over 6000 children and youth last year.
-Learn more from our latest Year in Review and 2019 Spring Seasonal Report.
+Learn more from the PLAY 2019-2020 Year in Review and the PLAY Fall 2020 Seasonal Report

 "The Right To Play partnership has not only made a difference in our ability to provide activities for our youth, it has empowered youth to provide activities for themselves."